jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

-It's probably going to be more complicated in production code, and we loose the whole garantee that _all the arguments are provided to the constructor_ at compile-time, but until we have named arguments in Rust it does its job pretty well.
+It's probably going to be more complicated in production code, and we loose the whole garantee that _all the arguments are provided to the constructor_ at compile-time, but until we have named arguments in Rust it does, its job pretty well.